tommasorigon/India-SequentiaLogit/estimation.md

 ```

 The entire estimation process **requires a non-negligible amount of time** to be completed.
 On a standard laptop, this will need about 4-5 hours.
-We made available the results of the MCMC chains in the [`workspaces`](https://github.com/tommasorigon/India-SequentiaLogit/tree/master/workspaces) folder, which can be loaded in the memory directly, without running the next posterior computation steps.
+We made available the results of the MCMC chains in the [`workspaces`](https://github.com/tommasorigon/India-SequentiaLogit/tree/master/workspaces) folder, which can be loaded in the memory directly, without running the posterior computation algorithms described below.

 #### 1. Usage choice